ST. LOUIS COUNTY

 (West Duluth)

 West Duluth freight station.
-This was likely across the tracks from the station listed above.
+This was across the tracks from the station listed above.

 Duluth